 In honor of To Kalon’s farming heritage, Graeme has harvested cuttings of cherry trees he discovered growing in the nearby riparian zone and on the edges of the vineyard (original plantings left over from when this particular block of land was planted to cherries).
 He has planted a number of these cherry trees near their vineyard.

-Graeme’s approach to wine making is minimalistic.
-His wine making perspective in Napa includes a variety of different styles, ranging from his first winery job at Colgin Cellars, to a more traditional or classic approach at Opus One to an “out there” push the boundaries approach at Scholium Project – working with winemaker Abe Schoener.
-The brothers try to do everything possible in the vineyard to make sure the grapes are where they want them to be before starting fermentation.
-And one of the most important elements of this is: balance in the vineyard will translate to a balanced wine.
+Graeme’s approach to wine making is minimalistic but extremely detail oriented.
+His wine making perspective in Napa Valley includes a variety of different styles, ranging from his first winery job at Colgin Cellars, to a more traditional or classic approach at Opus One to an “out there” push the boundaries approach at Scholium Project – working with winemaker Abe Schoener.
+The MacDonald brothers try to do everything possible in the vineyard to make sure the grapes are where they want them to be before starting fermentation.
+And one of the most important elements of this is: balance in the vineyard will translate to a balanced wine regardless of vintage.

 Visits are for existing mailing list members who have made prior purchases and or serious wine enthusiasts.
-For more information about this truly hand-crafted wine, visit: www.macdonaldvineyards.com
+For more information about this hand-farmed and hand-crafted wine, or to join the waitlist for a three-bottle yearly allocation, visit: www.macdonaldvineyards.com

 Lisa Cormier says